Mangla Dam: Mangla Dam Raising Project

 Mangla reservoir had an initial reservoir capacity of 5.88 e6acre.ft, which reduced to 4.674 e6acre.ft in 2005 due to the sedimentation & was likely to reduce further.
 To counteract this phenomenon, the Mangla Dam Raising Project was started in 2004 and the main dam, spillway and its allied works were completed in 2009 at a cost of Rs.
 101.384 billion.
 This project effectively raised the dam height by 30 feet to 482 feet (147 m), thereby raising the maximum water conservation level from 1202 feet to 1242 feet.
 This increased the dam's storage capacity from 4.51 to 7.39 e6acre.ft.
 Besides, it is expected that after raising the height of the Mangla Dam by 30 feet, the power house will generate 12 percent additional energy per year which will increase its installed capacity from 1,000 MW to 1,120 MW.

 The Mangla Dam Raising Project, however, has affected more than 40,000 people living in the vicinity of the dam.
 The total cost of compensation and resettlement was Rs.
 70 billion.
 The resettlement project includes the construction of New Mirpur City, four satellite towns (Islamgarh, Chakswari, Dadyal, Siakh) with all civic amenities, the Mirpur Bypass and two bridges across River Jehlum and Bong Canal respectively.

 Mangla Power House Expansion Project

+The dam was expanded in the era of Pervez Musharraf but it did not enhance the capacity of electric generation except increasing the level of water in the dam.

-In November 2012, United States announced a grant of $150 million for the expansion of the Mangla Dam powerhouse.
+In November 2012, the United States announced a grant of $150 million for the expansion of the Mangla Dam powerhouse.
 Under the project, $400 million would be spent on the Mangla Dam powerhouse which is estimated to provide additional production for the next 40 years.
-The project, when complete, will increase the power generation capacity of the Mangla Dam to 1,310 MW from the existing 1000 MW capacity.
-The dam was further expanded in the era of Pervez Musharraf but it did not enhance the capacity of electric generation except increasing the level of water in the dam.
+The project, when complete, will increase the power generation capacity of the Mangla Dam to 1,310 MW from the existing 1,000 MW capacity.
+WAPDA successfully commissioned two refurbished generating units of the Mangla Hydel Power Station on 23 May 2022, increasing their capacity from 200 MW to 270 MW.